Denizmelek/My_Weather_App/README.md

  - The root service is - <b><a href="https://openweathermap.org/" target="_blank">OpenWeatherMap</a></b> - an online service that provides global weather data via API, including current weather data, forecasts, nowcasts, and historical weather data for any geographical location (provides a minute-by-minute hyperlocal precipitation forecast for any location).
  - <b><a href="https://github.com/axios/axios" target="_blank">Axios</a></b> - is an HTTP client JavaScript library based on promises.
  - <b><a href="https://getbootstrap.com/" target="_blank">Bootstrap</a></b> - is an open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains HTML, CSS, and JavaScript-based design templates for typography, forms, buttons, navigation, and many other interface components.

+<b><em>The functionality of the weather application at the current moment shows the data of the city name, the temperature in metric units (Celsius), humidity quality (%), the wind speed (km/h), and as well the weather description (i.e., clear, mostly clear, clouds, drizzle, rain, etc.) in real-time.

+The functionality will also be upgraded with time zones for anywhere in the world.
+At the present time, valid local time for the Kyiv city, UA.

+Also the "Current Location" button will be clickable and will return the user the weather data of the current position.</em></b>

 # Hosting
 https://worldsweatherapp.netlify.app